 TGad Editor: Modify P336L42- as follows

 The responder shall set the CDOWN field in each transmitted SSW frame to contain the total number of transmissions remaining to the end of the responder TXSS, such that the last SSW frame transmission of the responder TXSS has the CDOWN field set to 0.
-Each transmitted SSW frame shall be separated by an interval of time equal to SBIFS, except if the allocation ends as described in 9.35.4 2
+The responder shall transmit from its DMG antennas in increasing order of Antenna IDs.
+Each transmitted SSW frame shall be separated by an interval of time equal to SBIFS.
+Transmissions are not separated by SBIFS if the allocation ends as described in 9.35.4 2

 Allow two RXSS in the same grant.